Cedars Grill – Donegal, Ireland’s Best Kept Secret Restaurant

 12 Hour Braised Beef

 Braising Irish beef for 12 hours is absolutely divine.
 The beef was so tender that we barely had to cut it with our fork.
 In addition to being cooked perfectly, it was so juicy it almost melted in our mouths.
 For an enriched flavor, the beef is paired with a luscious red wine jus.
 Plated beside the braised beef was an anna potato (thinly sliced potatoes) and a quenelle of parsnip puree.
 For additional balance and color on the plate were dollops of pureed spinach, roasted parsnips tips and tomatoes.
 When we would take a bite of the braised beef with any of the components, the dish would sing.
-Christina was only able to get one bite because Adam loved this entree so much.
+I typically am able to nimble a lot on Adam’s entrees, but this time I was only able to get one bite because he LOVED this entree so much.

 We never miss out on the opportunity for dessert.
 After our previous entrees we were more excited than ever to try Cedar Grill’s desserts.
 Again, we were not disappointed.